fbpx

 Dying tulip foliage gathering its last energy from the sun for the season while camouflaged by green ornamental grasses

-Ornamental grasses, like the classic Karl Foerster Feather Reed Grass, are an excellent companions for Tulips.
-These plants are not cut right back to the ground, and therefore have some dead (while often neatly trimmed) foliage around the bottom during the same time as the tulip foliage is fading.
+Ornamental grasses, like the classic Karl Foerster feather reed grass, are excellent companions for tulips.
+These plants are not cut back to the ground and, therefore, have some dead (while often neatly trimmed) foliage around the bottom while the tulip foliage is fading.
 But then, these beauties take over with lush green leaves and wheat-colored stalks.
-And best of all, they are very low-maintenance, drought-resistant, and won’t require the kind of maintenance that would harm your tulip bulbs.
+Best of all, they are very low-maintenance, drought-resistant, and won’t require the kind of maintenance that would harm your tulip bulbs.

 Asiatic lily foliage in may before blooming